umeshwale/code-playarea/springboot/spring-boot-actuator/README.md

     /beans	:   To view the Spring beans and its types, scopes and dependency.
     /health	:   To view the application health
     /info	:   To view the information about the Spring Boot application.
     /trace	:   To view the list of Traces of your Rest endpoints.
+A  A